 Between 2004 and 2006, Gretchen Wilson songs were inescapable.
 In that time span, the "Redneck Woman" singer came seemingly out of nowhere to light up the Billboard charts and win numerous awards, including a Grammy.

-With reference points ranging from George Jones to the classic rock band Heart, Wilson seemed like a female Bocephus with an appreciation for her roots, an affinity for clever wordplay (“One Bud Wiser”) and an unwillingness to always fit a traditionalist mold.
+With reference points ranging from George Jones and Loretta Lynn to the classic rock band Heart, Wilson seemed like a female Bocephus with an appreciation for her roots, an affinity for clever wordplay ("One Bud Wiser") and an unwillingness to always fit a traditionalist mold.

-After that brief yet rewarding run of success, Wilson continued working with songwriter John Rich on albums as recent as 2017’s Ready to Get Rowdy, featuring honorable mention song “Salt Mine.”
-Had that song come along a decade earlier, it’d be one of her greatest hits.
+After that brief yet rewarding run of success, Wilson continued working with songwriter John Rich (Big & Rich) on albums as recent as 2017's Ready to Get Rowdy, featuring honorable mention song "Salt Mine."
+Had that song come along a decade earlier, it'd be one of her greatest hits.

 Wilson might not be old-school country's only mainstream hope anymore, but she never stopped being a hard-working touring act and a voice for the types of underdogs that'd fit right in with her song's hardened characters.
 For examples of how she spoke for many among the 5 million-plus to purchase Here for the Party, check out her 10 best songs.